(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Your ureters are tubes that link the kidneys and bladder.
-A ureteroscopy uses a special endoscope with a light on it (called a ureteroscope) to look at the ureters and kidneys—and it may be used for kidney cancer detection.
-A ureteroscopy may help to find and examine tumors in your urinary tract.
+A ureteroscopy uses a special endoscope with a light on it (called a ureteroscope) to look at the ureters (tubes that link the kidneys and bladder) and the kidneys.
+It may be used for kidney cancer detection and to find and examine tumors in the urinary tract.

 How to prepare for a ureteroscopy

-Below are a few steps you may take ahead of a ureteroscopy, but be sure to ask your care team for their recommendations.
+Below are a few steps patients may take ahead of a ureteroscopy, but be sure to ask the care team for their recommendations.

-1. Ask someone to take you home after the ureteroscopy.
+• Ask someone to drive home after the ureteroscopy.

-2. Inform your care team about any medications that you use, including over-the-counter supplements or herbs.
+• Inform the care team about any medications the patient takes, including over-the-counter supplements or herbs.

-3. Find out if there are any medications that you need to stop in advance, such as aspirin or blood thinners.
+• Find out if there are any medications the patient should discontinue in advance, such as aspirin or blood thinners.

 A ureteroscopy usually takes about one hour.

-If you received general anesthesia, you may have to wait a couple of hours before you can leave.
-A health professional may ask you to urinate before you go home.
-On occasion, you may have to stay overnight in the hospital after having a ureteroscopy.
+If the patient receives general anesthesia, he or she may have to wait a couple of hours before going home.
+A health professional may ask the patient to urinate before heading home.
+On occasion, the patient may have to stay overnight in the hospital after having a ureteroscopy.

-After a ureteroscopy, your care team may ask you to:
+After a ureteroscopy, the care team may ask the patient to:

 • Use antibiotics for a day or two to help prevent infection.